 Takes 40 minutes to produce cocktails

 Margarita Girl’s unit works with both packaged drink mixes and your own home recipes.
 Just note that in order to properly blend in this machine, your cocktail mix needs to have a higher sugar content.
 If you’re looking for low-sugar options, this machine isn’t ideal.
-That said, it includes a two-year warranty backed by service centers around the U.S.
+It is perfect for fruity margaritas, such as a strawberry margarita or a sweet and tangy raspberry margarita.
+As a bonus, it includes a two-year warranty backed by service centers around the U.S.

 Craft a variety of drink flavors